Florida Car Accident Damages & Compensation

 Car Crash?
 What Kind of Damages Can You Recover?

-If you or a loved one has been seriously injured in a car accident involving a negligent or drunk driver, Florida law provides that you can recover damages, including financial compensation such as:
+If you or a loved one has been seriously injured in a car accident involving a negligent driver, Florida law provides that you can recover damages, including financial compensation for such things as:

 money for your pain and suffering;